caffinc/caffinc.github.io/_posts/2016-12-13-raspberry-pi-3-headless.md

 If you're on a Mac, [the official page might be your best resource.](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-Since we're need our Pi to connect to the WiFi on boot, we need to configure some connection information into it before it starts up.
+Since we need our Pi to connect to the WiFi on boot, we need to configure some connection information into it before it starts up.
 Since `Win32DiskImager` creates an ext4 partition that doesn't work on Windows, you'll need a Linux machine, or VM to help you with making some changes to the files on your MicroSD card.
 I downloaded Tahrpup 6.0, [a Puppy Linux distro from here for that job](http://distro.ibiblio.org/puppylinux/puppy-tahr/iso/tahrpup%20-6.0-CE/).
 Look for the [tahr64-6.0.5.iso](http://distro.ibiblio.org/puppylinux/puppy-tahr/iso/tahrpup%20-6.0-CE/tahr64-6.0.5.iso) file.
 Puppy Linux provides a "live" ISO which doesn't need installation to run, and is pretty clean - doesn't leave junk on your disks.

-Go ahead and download `unetbootin` as well, as you'll need it to create a bootable disk of your PuppyLinux if you don't want to run it as a VM.
+Go ahead and [download `unetbootin`](https://unetbootin.github.io/) as well, as you'll need it to create a bootable disk of your PuppyLinux if you don't want to run it as a VM.
 I have Hyper-V on my machine and it's a pain to get it to work with USB sticks.

 ### 2. Installing the image